Donkeys In The Winter, Learn the truth not the myth about donkeys!

 Please use common sense if your donkey is shivering, not moving, and shaking get your donkey comfortable as soon as possible.

 Remember to train your donkey to wear a blanket when the weather is nice.
 Why?
-It’s no fun to try and get a blanket of a donkey in fear of a blanket during freezing weather or an emergency.
+It’s no fun to try and get a blanket of donkeys in fear of a blanket during freezing weather or an emergency.
 Go to our store to order Donkey 101 & 102 Video On Demand and Donkey Adjustable soft yacht rope halter with matching lead lines.

 GOD bless you and your family two and four-legged!